harness/developer-hub/docs/feature-flags/ff-creating-flag/manage-stale-flags.md

  2. To configure secrets:

- - A Github connector to connect to the repo to clone down the code to cleanup.
+ - A Github connector to connect to the repo to clone the code to clean up.
 The [demo repo is here](https://github.com/harness/flag_cleanup) and the branch to use is “unscripted”.

  ![Step one of importing a pipeline template](./static/setting-up-cleanup-1.png)